luciany/niy/CUDA/README.md

 To support parallel computing, one good choice is CUDA, and we will go deep into CUDA programming

-Because moving data between GPU and CPU is expensive, the whole training process should be accomplished by only GPU, without the participation of CPU
+Because swithing between GPU and CPU is expensive, the whole training process should be accomplished by only GPU, without the participation of CPU

 When using CUDA8, we use the following code for the whole training process: